brucefan1983/NEP_CPU/README.md

 * The following folder contains some testing results:
   * `test/`

-* The standalone C++ class is used as an engine powering the following two Python packages:
+* The `NEP3` C++ class is used as an engine powering the following two Python packages:
   * `PyNEP`: https://github.com/bigd4/PyNEP
   * `calorine`: https://gitlab.com/materials-modeling/calorine